How to Dodge and Burn in Photoshop

 Some examples of how you might use burn and dodge in landscape and cityscape photography are below:

-Where is the Dodge and Burn Tool in Photoshop?
+Where is the Burn tool in Photoshop 2023?

 To find the dodge or burn tool in Photoshop, look on the toolbar on the left hand side of your workspace for these symbols: